 The next morning Asia welcomed us with an outstanding breakfast!
 She was so in love with the kids that she gave us as a present a box of home made cookies!!!
 Super delicious 😋!

 We were ready to explore!
 Moulay Idriss is named after a descending of Prophet Muhammad.
 He escaped to Morocco from the Arabic penisole and founded Morocco.
 Idriss settled the city around 789 AD, and later the city was transformed into an holy city around his tomb.
 Unless you are Muslim, you cannot visit his tomb.
 By walking around the city you can find a couple of terraces that will offer you a great view on it.
-From the high part of the Médina you can also reach easily the mosque with the famous circular minaret.
+From the top part of the Médina you can also reach easily the mosque with the famous circular minaret.
 Completed the tour, we got back to the car to return it to Fes.

 Getting on the train to Marrakesh

 To get back to Fes we followed Google maps, for a while it looked the best idea ever!
-We where crossing amazing landscapes!
+We were crossing amazing landscapes!
 Till we reached a narrow dirt road with no real alternative if not driving back almost all the way.
 So carefully and slowly we followed it, luckily the dirty part was not that long and we reached Fes around 2.
 We decided to have lunch at the only libanese restaurant in the city.
 Good choice!
 Food was great, and they loved the kids 🙂 The final plus is that they found us a person to clean the car (to avoid to pay the cleaning fee to the agency).
 With a shining car, we got back to the car rental: he offered himself to drive us to the train station!
 Super kind 😊

 We took from there the 17:30 train to Marrakesh.
 Tommy was super excited, we spent lot of time looking out of the window and we had also some nice local sharing their stories with us.
 We highly recommend the train experience in Morocco 😊